 Family A is composed of two parents and two children, a son and a daughter.
 The daughter is in residential care but returns to the family home on weekends and vacations.
 The family is able to demonstrate through bills, receipts, etc., that the actual expenses of the clothing, food and recreational activities for their daughter is $200.00 per month and that those expenses are reasonable.
 The daughter's SSI benefit is $350.00 per month.
 The family may receive a partial waiver of the fee by $112.50, the difference between $87.50 (an amount equal to 25% of the child's SSI benefit) and the actual cost of the child's care and expenses.

 Family B is composed of a mother and her son.
 The son is placed in a residential program and spends weekends and vacations with his mother.
 When the son visits his mother a nurse is required to assist in the child's care.
 The nurse costs $75.00 per weekend for a total cost of $300.00 per month.
 The son receives $400.00 per month in SSI benefits.
-Under the Department's regulations, the mother would have paid $300.00 to DSS and would have retained an amount equal to $100.00 for the child's expenses.
+Under the Department's regulations, the mother would have paid $300.00 to the Department and would have retained an amount equal to $100.00 for the child's expenses.
 Upon request, the mother would receive a partial waiver of her fee by $200.00 as well as an amount equal to any other documented expenses which are reasonable and directly attributable to the child, such as those set forth in Family A.

 Family C is composed of a father and a 13 year old daughter.
 The daughter receives $375.00 in SSI benefits per month.
 The father uses a portion of that money to pay for a two bedroom apartment for his daughter and himself.
 The daughter is placed in a residential program through the Department.
 The father must maintain a two bedroom apartment for those times when his daughter visits on weekends and holidays.
 The father is able to demonstrate that the rental difference between a one bedroom and a two bedroom apartment is $150.00.
 Under the Department's regulations the father is requested to pay a fee of $371.25.
 The fee is composed of $90.00 based on the family gross income and $281.25, an amount equal to 75% of the child's SSI benefit.
 Upon request, the father may receive a partial waiver in the amount of $56.25, which is the difference between (1) $93.75, an amount equal to 25% of the child's SSI benefit, and (2) $150.00, the rental difference between a one bedroom and a two bedroom apartment.